Skip to content

 The problem with some CJI Data Cloud Providers in the US

-If law enforcement and government agencies are encouraged to share CJIS data, why do they make it so difficult to do so?
-Agencies looking to be compliant have to adopt the 13 policies, plus be audited by the CJIS division to make sure they have the minimum requirements in place.
-This can be costly for agencies and take a lot of time to implement sometimes.
+If law enforcement and government agencies are encouraged to share CJIS data, why do they make it so difficult?
+Agencies looking to be compliant must adopt the 19 policies and be audited by the CJIS division to ensure they have the minimum requirements in place.
+Indeed, this can be costly for agencies and sometimes takes much time to implement.
+And remember, compliance is no easy task since CJIS data is highly sensitive.
+Agencies running within a compliant cloud-based system need security measures to avoid hackers and spies getting in using their intrusion techniques.

 How Ditto Transcripts Complies with CJIS